 It is important that we use the money that others donate to ECF in a good way and that we are accountable for this.

 Avoid unnecessary blindness.

-Give people a chance of a better life.
+Give people a chance at a better life.

-The Eye Care Foundation helps prevent and cure avoidable blindness and visual impairment in developing countries.
-80% of blindness is simple to cure through cataract operations.
-Many visually impaired have been helped by good prescription glasses.
-It may be a simple solution, but it is impossible without the help of you as a donor.
+The Eye Care Foundation helps prevent and cure avoidable blindness and vision impairment in developing countries.
+Eighty percent of patients with blindness can be easily cured by cataract surgery and many visually impaired people have been helped by good prescription glasses.
+The solution may be simple, but it is impossible without your help as a donor.